4 in 4

 Some people feel that the increasing rate of psychiatric medication prescription in capitalist societies arises partly from the idea that wellbeing can be bought, and that it is sometimes a quick-fix approach to deeply complex issues.

 By seeing suffering as something that exists not just in individual brains but arises (and is eased) in the context of human relationships, self-blame can be shifted into self-compassion.
 This opens up possibilities for change, for example in the creation of nurturing environments.
-It allows the young person to move away from “this problem exists in my brain forever” to “it’s understandable things are hard and my suffering is valid.
-I can learn new ways to ease it with the right support/systems around me.”
+It allows the person to move away from “this problem exists in my brain forever” to “it’s understandable things are hard and my suffering is valid.
+I can learn new ways to feel this and perhaps ease it with the right support/systems around me.”

 It’s important to look at sources of distress within society, for example poverty, inequality, competitive school systems, racism, homophobia, transphobia and islamophobia.
 This is particularly important in our current political context.